MoOx/phenomic/docs/content/docs/usage/styling.md

 #### A note on pure inline styles

 Unfortunately, pure inline styles don't play well with pre-rendering for now.
-When we build the static version, we don't know where the site will be viewed on, so viewport adjustments can't be done properly and will therefore result in some visual changes/re-rendering.
+When we build the static version, we don't know what devices the site will be viewed on, so viewport adjustments can't be done properly and will therefore result in some visual changes/re-rendering.
 That's because pure inline styles don't have media queries.

 You can probably provide a fairly decent user experience with smooth re-rendering, but it isn't an easy task.
 However, please feel free to open an